 See our post Ice Cream without Palm Oil for additional brands and flavors.

-Peanut and nut butters make a great on-the-go snack when it’s in its own container or pouch.
+Peanut and nut butters make a healthy on-the-go snack when it’s in its own container or pouch.
 At home, nut butters are easy to pair with apples, celery or toast.

 What to look for: Peanut butter is another case when organic is not usually better.
 Most all of the store-brand, organic peanut butter at our local grocery store contains palm oil.